 One downside of living in Glenarden is that it can take a long time to commute to work.
 In Glenarden, the average commute to work is 35.89 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.

 In Glenarden, a lot of people use the subway to get to work every day though Glenarden is a relatively small city.
 Those that ride the subway are primarily traveling out of town to good jobs in other cities.

-The per capita income in Glenarden in 2010 was $27,508, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
-This equates to an annual income of $110,032 for a family of four.
+The per capita income in Glenarden in 2018 was $35,777, which is middle income relative to Maryland, and upper middle income relative to the rest of the US.
+This equates to an annual income of $143,108 for a family of four.
 However, Glenarden contains both very wealthy and poor people as well.

 Glenarden is a somewhat ethnically-diverse city.
 The people who call Glenarden home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Glenarden residents report their race to be Black or African-American, followed by Asian.
-Important ancestries of people in Glenarden include African, Jamaican, Liberian, and Sierra Leonean.
+The greatest number of Glenarden residents report their race to be Black or African-American, followed by White.
+Glenarden also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.82% of the city’s residents.
+Important ancestries of people in Glenarden include Nigerian, African, Ghanian, Jamaican, and Other Subsaharan African.